 Self-Defense for Women

 This class will teach women valuable self-defense skills and develop situational awareness with an emphasis on cultivating self-confidence and empowerment.
-Taught by Chief of Police Jeff Wallace, this class meets the KIN 200 component of the foundational core.
+Taught by Chief of Campus Police Jeff Wallace.

 Application Requirements for the Summer Institute Program

 Summer Institute is open to students who have finished their junior year of high school and have a minimum 3.0 GPA.
 It is recommended that participating students be in the top 15% of their high school class.

 Tell us how God has been working in your life.
 You can do this one of two ways:

 - Share your story with an Admissions Counselor in person or over the phone.

 Have your transcript sent to Taylor.
 Your application is not complete without this components.

 An adult who can speak of your academic aptitude may complete this reference form.
 The form will be emailed to the individual you designate through the online application.